History of National Oatmeal Day

 According to research, an estimated 75 percent of U.S. households have oatmeal in their kitchens right now.

 If people aren't making oatmeal for breakfast, they're baking oatmeal cookies for dessert.
 And in between?
 Meatloaf!
-Yup, oatmeal is used for, among other things, holding that savory dish together.
+Yup, some people use oatmeal for holding that savory dish together.

 Although the terms are often used interchangeably, porridge and oatmeal are not necessarily the same thing.
 Oatmeal is a kind of porridge, but porridge can be made from many things other than oats.